 Software Testing Metrics

-What are the metrics for software quality?
+What are software testing metrics?
 What role does it play in the software development process?
 It helps project managers plan and runs the software development process in making crucial decisions about process changes.
 In a nutshell, it helps keep track of the project’s health and monitor team productivity.